stonier/message_multiplexing/message_mux_demux/Readme.md

 ### Overview

 * Use a packet id (unsigned int) for each type of publication.
-* Decoupled marshalling code in dslam::Message<T> classes.
+* Decoupled marshalling code in message_multiplexing::Message<T> classes.
 * Mux and demux registered with a name/url pair.
 Pubs and subs connect by name.
 * Publishers can publish from anywhere.
 * Only one subscriber per packet id